alphagov/reliability-engineering/source/documentation/logging/logit-joiners.md

 To sign into Logit:

-1. Go to https://logit.io/ and click Sign In
+1. Go to https://logit.io/ and select **Sign in**.
-1. In the box 'Business email address' enter your GDS email address
+1. Enter your GDS email address in **Business email address**.
-1. *...the password box should automatically disappear*
+1. *...the password box should automatically disappear*.
-1. Submit the form and complete the Google Authentication
+1. Submit the form to complete Google Authentication.
 1. You're now signed into the Government Digital Service Dashboard.

 If you use **Log in with Google** on logit.io you will not sign into the GDS Dashboard.